lorrainemakuyana/react-notepad/README.md

 #### flexBasis
 * `flexBasis` sets the size of an item along the primary axis.
 If the primary axis is the horizontal axis and the property is set to 100, that is equivalent to setting the width of the component to 100%.

+#### flexGrow
+If set to 1, the flex item takes up all the available results. `flexGrow` is almost the same as setting `flex` to 1.

+#### flexShrink
+If applied to a flex item, it tells that item that it can get shrunk for other items to fit on the screen if there is an overflow.
+Setting property `flex` to a negative value is equivalent to setting the item's `flexShrink` property.

+## Positioning

+#### Absolute & relative positioning
+All components by default have their position set to relative, hence they can be moved relative to their current position without changing the position of the other items.
+If an element has been given `absolute` positioning, the item is placed relative to its parent and the layout around it will be affected.
+The other items' positions change as well depending on the position on the container.

 # Resources